Roger Gibbins

-Career
+Playing career

 Having represented Enfield, Middlesex and London at schools level, Gibbins began his career as an apprentice with Tottenham Hotspur, where his father Eddie had played in the early 1950s.
 Joining the club at the age of thirteen, he scored the winning goal for the club in the 1974 FA Youth Cup final against Huddersfield Town.
 He turned professional in December 1972.
 He spent a further two and a half seasons at White Hart Lane, but left in August 1975, to join Oxford United, without making his league debut.
 He stayed at the Manor Ground for only one season, before joining First Division Norwich City on a free transfer in June 1976.
 He gradually established himself at Norwich and started 1977–78 season as a regular in the Carrow Road side.
 He left Norwich in 1978 after 12 goals in 48 games, to play in the NASL for the New England Tea Men (costing £60,000).
 He returned on a permanent basis to English football in September 1979 when he joined Cambridge United.

 He played 100 games for Cambridge, scoring 12 goals, before joining Cardiff City on a free transfer in August 1982.
 He helped Cardiff to promotion in his first season at Ninian Park, but left in October 1985 after scoring 17 goals in 139 appearances, joining local and Third Division rivals Swansea City in a swap deal involving Chris Marustik.
 The Swans were in freefall through the Football League and Gibbins left to join Newport County in August 1986, in effect going from one financially troubled club to another.
 Newport were relegated at the end of the following season, but worse was to come with the club in so much financial trouble that many of the players had to leave.

 Gibbins stayed until March 1988 with Newport's relegation from the Football League almost confirmed, joining Torquay United on a free transfer having played 79 games and scored 8 goals for Newport.
 He was signed to aid Torquay's push for what would have been a surprising promotion given the turmoil and near relegation of the previous season, but in the end Torquay failed to secure automatic promotion and fell in the first leg of the play-offs.

 Midway through the following season, in January 1989, Gibbins returned to Newport County for £10,000, after scoring 5 times in 33 games for the Gulls.
 The most surprising aspect of this transfer was that Newport could afford a fee.
 They folded before the end of the season, their Conference record being expunged, and Gibbins moved back to Cardiff City in March 1989.
 He played a further 142 games for Cardiff, scoring 7 goals before ending his league career and joining the coaching staff at Ninian Park.